user-story-based-exercises/sew-working-with-objects/README.md

   - if they both have members with the same name
 - The order of the members does not matter

+## User Story 6
+*As a professional JavaScript developer, I want to understand a key difference between traditional function expressions and arrow functions.*

+### Acceptance Criteria
+- Create an object representing a person with `name` and `age` properties.
+- The object has two methods:
+  - One using a traditional function.
+  - One using an arrow function.
+- Both methods log `this.name` to the console.
+- The observed behavior is explained in a comment.

 ## Skill(s)
 - [JavaScript Objects](https://my.skilldisplay.eu/en/skill/1838/0)